 Roasted beetroot, chopped (or add the beetroot before you process it, for a red-colored hummus)

 There are some foods in the world that your body just naturally responds to, and you know that you’re eating something really good for you.
 Hummus is one of those foods.
-If you’re like most people, after enjoying hummus you’ll just feel better.
 Of course, there are medically proven benefits to hummus that you can count on, too.

 Hummus is rich in protein.
 One tablespoon provides 1.2 grams of protein.

-Hummus supplies 2% each of your magnesium and iron daily requirements.
+Hummus supplies 2% of both your daily magnesium and iron requirements.

 Hummus is a low-cholesterol food.